eeditiones/tei-publisher-static/README.md

       documentation.css: "{{remote}}templates/pages/documentation.css"
 ```

+The main text view is dynamic, but does not require additional parameters, which are thus left empty.
+The generator will contact the server-side endpoint and ask for the first page of the currently processed document.
+It then walks through all subsequent pages until it reaches the end.

+The page also includes a `pb-view` used for displaying breadcrumbs, which again is dynamic, but - contrary to the main view - requires an additional parameter `user.mode=breadcrumbs`.
+This will thus be added when walking through the pages.

-Here the main text view does not require additional parameters, which are thus left empty.
-However, the page includes a `pb-view` for breadcrumbs and this needs to set the parameter `mode` to `breadcrumbs`.
-There's also a `pb-load` for the table of contents, which only needs to be retrieved once for the document and is stored into `doc.html`.
+`toc.html` is a static view for the table of contents (loaded by a `pb-load` in the page).
+It only needs to be retrieved once for the document and is stored into `doc.html`.
 Finally, we download some additional CSS and store it as well.

 You can use any of the variables declared in the `variables` section of `config.yml` as well as the variables `doc`, `odd` and `view`, which are set to the corresponding values reported by the server for the current document.
 Additional per-template variables can also be defined: